ShakunBaichoo/GenoMeFI/README.md

    - This triangulates a small “circuit” of heads (L0:8,19,9; L7–L11: top heads) whose interruption yields the largest drop in P(pathogenic).

 By integrating these four approaches—static attention maps, causal patch-and-rewire, unsupervised latent-space discovery, and targeted head removal—we pinpoint a concise set of model components and sequence motifs that drive the NT + LR pathogenicity predictions.

+---

+## License

+This project is licensed under the GNU General Public License v3.0.
+See the full text at [https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html).

+> **GNU GENERAL PUBLIC LICENSE**
+> Version 3, 29 June 2007
+>
+> Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
+> Everyone is permitted to copy and distribute verbatim copies
+> of this license document, but changing it is not allowed.
+>
+> *Preamble*
+> The GNU General Public License is a free, copyleft license for
+> software and other kinds of works. …

+## Contact

+For questions or contributions, feel free to reach out to
+**Shakun Baichoo** at <shakun.baichoo@gmail.com>.